PCI selection

 What's the role of ACER?

-Further to the above legally mandated tasks, ACER actively participates in the selection process by providing views, remarks, and analyses either to the Regional Groups or within the framework of the Cooperation Platform (which is an informal working group comprised of representatives of ACER, EC, and ENTSOs, and was established to discuss and resolve the issues involved in the PCI selection).
+ACER also actively participates in the selection process by providing views, remarks, and analyses either to the regional groups or within the framework of the Cooperation Platform (an informal working group comprising representatives of ACER, the Commission, and the ENTSOs, established to discuss and resolve issues connected with the PCIs selection).

 PCI selection